brooklynrail/brooklynrail-platform/content/events/2023/02/aria-dean-abattoir-u-s-a.md

 ---
 title: "Aria Dean: Abattoir, U.S.A.!"
-deck: Featuring Dean and McKenzie Wark
+deck: Featuring Dean and McKenzie Wark, with K Allado-McDowell
 summary: Artist Aria Dean joins Rail contributor McKenzie Wark for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by K Allado-McDowell.
 people:
   - person: aria-dean
   - person: mckenzie-wark